yuchiki/atcoderHelper/.github/ISSUE_TEMPLATE/new-feature.md

 ---
-name: report issue
+name: new feature
 about: for reporting bugs
 title: "[FEATURE] "
-labels: feature
+labels: ''
-assignees: ''
+assignees: yuchiki

 ---